-Please contact the Civic Design Review Program Director Joanne Lee at (415) 252-2266 with any additional questions you may have.
+Please contact the Civic Design Review Program Director Sarah Hollenbeck at sarah.hollenbeck@sfgov.org with any additional questions you may have.

 WHY DOES CIVIC DESIGN MATTER?

 Well-considered quality design can beautify our neighborhoods, build pride in communities, promote access to facilities, and improve the quality of the built environment in our city.
 The Civic Design Review Committee ensures that projects consider their impact on the community and the context in which they will be located throughout the design process.
 The mission of the Civic Design Review is to ensure that any capital improvement project improves the public realm, respects the natural environment and serves the best interest of the public.